openmsr/CAD_to_OpenMC/README.md

 - [cad_to_dagmc]( https://github.com/fusion-energy/cad_to_dagmc )
 - [stellarmesher]( https://github.com/Thea-Energy/stellarmesh )

-These two packages solve the same problem as CAD_to_OpenMC, and in fact in many cases are interchangeable.
+These two packages address the same problem as CAD_to_OpenMC, and in fact in many cases are interchangeable, but with different timelines and different design philosophy.
 See for instance [benchmark-zoo] ( https://github.com/fusion-energy/model_benchmark_zoo ).

 # Installation
 The following are the strict dependencies for CAD_to_OpenMC, as seen by PYPI/pip.
 In addition, it is practical to have trimesh installed.